Start here ...

 Welcome to PR Case Studies.
 Let's get started.

-Over the course of the upcoming semester, we will review and discuss a wide range of original case studies posted to a dedicated online site built exclusively for this class.
-Working in groups, we will track the political narratives from six state Governor elections heading into November.
+Over the course of the upcoming semester, we will cover a wide range of original case studies covered in these blogs, which were written exclusively for this class.
+Working in groups, we will explore PR efforts to manage breaking news ranging from product recalls and publicity campaigns to cyberattacks and COVID complications.
 And we will each research and write an original case study about a company or national brand.

-Through these case studies, we will explore the field of public relations and its real-world applications for companies, social causes, and political campaigns.
-After building a shared perspective in PR theory, ethics and law, we will use that framework to examine media relations, marketing and financial communications, the emerging focus on environmental, social and governance, and PR’s role in managing crisis events.
+Through these case studies, we will explore the field of public relations and real-world applications for companies, social causes, and political campaigns.
+After building a shared perspective in PR theory, ethics and law, we will use that framework to examine media relations, marketing and financial communications.
+We will wrap up by assessing PR's role in promoting environmental, social and governance objectives, and managing crisis events.

 OK, so how will this work?
-There are four graded components in this course – class engagement, the group project, and researching and writing our original case study.
+There are four graded components in this course – Class Engagement, the Group Project, and researching and writing our original case study brief.
 So let’s start with those.

 By reading this blog, you are already engaged in this class.
 Well done.
-There are 13 blogs posted on this site that we will cover before the mid-term.
-Engaging in this course starts with reading the blogs, and responding to the discussion prompt at the end.
-You can post your response, and in some cases begin a conversation by responding to classmates’ posts.
-Your comments will create a starting point for our in-class discussions, and support your case study research.
+There are 16 blogs posted on this site that we will cover during the semester.
+Engaging in this course starts with reading the blogs, and responding to the discussion prompts at the end.
+You can post your response, and your comments will create a starting point for our in-class discussions.

 Ground rules: Be kind, empathetic and open to everyone's ideas.

-Tip: Read every assigned blog post and respond to the comment prompts.
+Tip: Read every assigned blog post and respond to the comment prompts, and you will easily ace this part of the class.

 Tip: Plan the work, and work the plan.
 Successful teams will put in the time, be creative and work collaboratively.

 Over the course of the semester, we will each compile background research about a company, brand or organization of our choice.
-We’ll start by selecting the focus of our case study -- a company or cause.
-Then we will search for recent news coverage, and compile press releases and PR responses to that coverage.
-Our research will include a Google Trends analysis to determine when consumers engage with our company or cause.
-The research will be guided in part by the prompts from these blog posts.
+We’ll start by selecting the focus of our case study.
+Then we will summarize recent press releases and news coverage, along with narratives from financial reports and Environmental, Social and Governance commitments.
+Our research will include a Google Trends analysis.

-The Background research counts for 25% of your grade.
+The background research counts for 40% of your grade.

-We will wrap up this course by writing an original case study blog post, like the ones that we read throughout the semester.
-The blog post will be written using the background we compiled, with a focus on a pivotal event or development, and PR’s role in managing external or internal communications.
+We will wrap up this course by writing an original case study blog brief, based primarily on the background research we compiled.
+The brief will include a focus on a pivotal event or development, and PR’s functional, tactical and strategic roles in managing that event.

-The original case study blog post counts for 25% of your grade.
+The original case study brief post counts for 20% of your grade.

-Tip: Writing the blog post is a collaborative exercise.
-I am available to work with you one-on-one throughout the semester on your writing.
+Tip: Writing the case study brief is a collaborative exercise.
+As a class, we will determine the format and required elements.
+I will be available to work with you one-on-one until the last day of class.
 Take advantage of that.

 If you have had a chance to glance at the syllabus, you may have noticed a couple of other features in this class.
 For one, no textbook.
 You’re welcome.
-These blogs will cover the material in the first half of the course, and the second half will focus on our group presentations, case study discussions, and writing the original case study blogs.
+The case study blogs on this website each illustrate a focus of PR -- ethics and law, media relations, marketing communication, financial communication, the emerging field of headline risk, and ESG and crisis communication.

-We will be working on our case studies throughout the semester, including sweeps covering brief recaps of our key findings as we go along.
+We will be working on our case studies throughout the semester, presenting our findings to the class in four-minute lightning rounds as we go along.

-And we will each present an overview of our case study during engaging 10-minute discussions.
-The case study also will be written up in a final paper due at the start of our exam period.
+At the end of the semester, we will each present an overview of our case study during engaging 10-minute sweeps.
+The case study will be written up as a final brief due at the start of our exam period.
 There is no final exam.

 At this point, maybe you are asking yourself, “What’s in this for me?”
 Let’s be real.
 In the working world, no one is likely to quiz you on whether Facebook is a publisher or a platform, how the news media was weaponized against Food Lion or the founder of Papa John’s, or whether PR could have helped Wells Fargo avoid billions of dollars in losses from an otherwise run-of-the-mill legal settlement.
 We will cover all of that in class.

-What the world will be looking for are practical analytic skills and practiced critical thinking, along with an ability to work in a group, present information to the broader team, and write concisely.
+What employers will be looking for are practical analytic skills and practiced critical thinking, along with an ability to work in a group, present information in a compelling way to the broader team, and write concisely.
 Interviewers will be impressed with your understanding of how communications can contribute to an organization tactically and strategically, and how to create that value.
-Managers will tap into your ability to write well by relying on facts and drawing supportable conclusions.
-And, in some cases, students have used materials, insights and networks developed in this course to line up internships and begin a career journey.
+Managers will tap into your ability to make fact-based observations and generate actionable insights.
+And, in some cases, students have used this course to line up internships and begin a career journey.

 Ideally, this class will deliver all of that to you.